UniversalDependencies/docs/_he-feat/Voice.md

 shortdef: 'voice'
 ---

-This document is a placeholder for the language-specific documentation for `Voice`.
+This feature is not being used in Hebrew.